 Are you an inspiring leader?

-Are you a super meeting facilitator and clear communicator?
+Are you a clear communicator?

 Are you good at prioritising and goal-setting?